jianrong7/calculator/README.md

 #### To Do List
 - Add decimal function
-- Highlight operator when in use
-- Add function where operator can be changed by clicking another operator
 - Add keyboard support
 - Add dark mode
 - Add "Google Calculator" function support